-Figure 6 – Statistics on an aggregation stream with ANAT semantic
+Figure 6 – Statistics on an aggregation stream with BUNDLE semantic

 Example:

 Figure 6 shows an example where a Context has a termination Ta that handles three audio streams with identities 1, 2 and 3 grouped with the BUNDLE semantic.
 The termination has in addition another media stream with identity 4, not part of the media group.
 The MGC has defined an aggregation stream with identity 5.
 The MGC wishes to collect statistics on the data volumes sent and received in the bundled group at different levels (network, transport, application).
 It uses the Network Package os and or [ITU-T H.248.1], the IP Layer Octets Counts Statistics Package ipos, ipor, ipps and ippr [ITU-T H.248.61] and the RTP Application Data Package payloados and payloador [ITU-T H.248.58] statistics.
 It requests these statistics by including them in the statisticsDescriptor of the streamDescriptor of stream 5.
 The MG should collect statistics in each of the three component streams and sum up the values.